RoanH/KeysPerSecond/README.md

 - An opacity of 100% means completely opaque and an opacity of 0% means completely transparent.
 - The snap to screen edge function works on multi-monitor setups.
 - You can move the window with the arrow keys at 3 different speeds 1, 2 & 3 pixels at a time (2=Ctrl, 3=Shift).
-- You can pass the path to the config file to load via the command line or a shortcut so you can skip the configuration step.
-Setting the program as the default program to open the configuration file with may work as well as long as you don't move the executable afterwards.
+- You can configure a configuration to open on launch, see [this wiki page](https://github.com/RoanH/KeysPerSecond/wiki) for more details.
+Essentially, you can pass the path to the config file to load via the command line or a shortcut or set the program as the default program to open `.kps` files.
 - When resetting something it will also be printed to the console if this program is running using cmd/shell.
 - [For some people](https://youtu.be/E_WHAaI_-Zw) running the program in Windows 98 / ME compatibility mode makes it so it can overlay full screen osu! so if you're lucky this might work.
 - If you have an old configuration file (kpsconf1 or kpsconf2) then you need to convert it with version 8.4 to load it in more recent versions.